James O'Neill (actor, born 1847): The Count of Monte Cristo

 My father was really a remarkable actor, but the enormous success of "Monte Cristo" kept him from doing other things.
 He could go out year after year and clear fifty thousand in a season.
 He thought that he simply couldn't afford to do anything else.
 But in his later years he was full of bitter regrets.
 He felt "Monte Cristo" had ruined his career as an artist.

 The company toured as far west at St. Louis; Eugene O'Neill who had given up his studies at Princeton, was the assistant treasurer.
 He left the company to begin his wanderings at sea.
 O'Neill converted "Monte Cristo" into tabloid form for the vaudeville circuit to accommodate changing taste in theater entertainment.

 O'Neill's celebrity and identification with Monte Cristo led Adolph Zukor to engage O'Neill in 1912 to appear in a feature film version of the play as the first production of his Famous Players Film Company.
 By that time O'Neill had been continuously playing the part for nearly 40 years and was 65 years old.
 Directed and photographed by Edwin S. Porter and co-starring Nance O'Neil as Mercedes, the film was initially held back in release but finally appeared in late 1913.

 Death

-In the middle of 1920 James was struck by an automobile in New York City and taken to Lawrence Memorial Hospital in New London, Connecticut.
-He died, aged 72, on August 11, 1920 from intestinal cancer, at the family summer home, the Monte Cristo Cottage in Connecticut.
+In mid-1920, James was struck by an automobile in New York City and taken to Lawrence Memorial Hospital in New London, Connecticut.
+He died, aged 72, on August 11, 1920, from intestinal cancer, at the family summer home, the Monte Cristo Cottage in Connecticut.
 His funeral at St. Joseph's Church was attended by, among others, O'Neill's sister, Mrs. M. Platt of St. Louis and Edward D. White, Chief Justice of the United States Supreme Court.
 O'Neill was buried in St. Mary's cemetery.

 Legacy

-James O'Neill later became the model for James Tyrone, the frugal, mercurial, unseeing father character in Eugene O'Neill's posthumously published autobiographical play Long Day's Journey into Night, which tells the story of the Tyrone family, which closely resembles the O'Neill family.
+James O'Neill later became the model for James Tyrone, the tightwad, mercurial, insensitive father character in Eugene O'Neill's posthumously published autobiographical play Long Day's Journey into Night, which tells the story of the Tyrone family, which closely resembles the O'Neill family.